electricmind/enwiz/README.md

  -	just numbers = 242424242424242424242424 : 	*He felt as well as some of them in that it made me feel as much as they do that to make it easy .*
  - just numbers = 1234567654321 :	*I do not know about thirty seconds before their eyes met in a ..*
  - just numbers = 444444444444444444444444 : *They were both gone into some kind that says that this time when they were gone from them both with guns they find this town .*

+I used a vocabulary up to:

+ -Unigram: 97,144,
+ - Bigram: 1,000,320,
+ - Trigram: 2,189,986,
+ - Average trigrams' frequency: 1.92.

+from variety of texts including wikipedia pages.

 Usage